simplex-chat/simplex-chat/docs/guide/secret-groups.md

 #### To block a member:

-1. Open a group chat.
+1. Click or tap on a group chat.
-2. Tap on your group's name at the top of the screen.
+2. Click or tap on your group's name at the top of the screen.
-3. Tap and hold (Android) or swipe (iOS) on a member.
+3. Tap and hold (Android) or swipe (iOS) or right-click (desktop) on a member.
-4. Tap **Block member**.
+4. Click or tap **Block member**.

 **Please note**: Blocking a member only applies to you.
 Other members can still see their messages.
 If you are a group owner or admin, you can block a member for all.